 Would it be possible to customize a package?
 Yes, absolutely!
 Any package may be customized for your unique requirements.

 What type of equipment do you use?

 Glad that you asked!
-We are now in our second year of filming with Super 35 sensor 4k and Micro Four-Thirds 4K digital film cameras.
+We are now in our third year of filming with Super 35 sensor 4k and Micro Four-Thirds 4K digital film cameras.
 We use a Sennheiser broadcast-quality UHF diversity (high-frequency) wireless lavalier microphone system at every wedding.
 We also use professional Sennheiser and Rode wired microphones to record sound.
 We edit using professional computer edit systems that are custom-built from the ground up (by Jim, who loves building gaming computers, though not a gamer himself) to handle huge files.

 Don't you use bright, blinding lights?

 No. Our cameras work well in low-light situations, so we don't need to use additional lighting, and we almost never use lights at the ceremony.
 We may use a small 16 watt light at the reception to enhance the images.